Choose from Australia's best management courses. Diplomas and degrees are available online.

 A significant work history is important to get the most from an MBA.
 Experience gives any theory context and meaning.
 An MBA education works best when you strongly relate to the management issues and solutions being explored.

-Earning an MBA demonstrates management ambition, which is a plus when going for senior jobs.
+Earning an MBA demonstrates leadership ambition, which is a plus when going for senior jobs.
 Having one on your CV or resume displays commitment to professional development as a manager...
 READ MORE

 Project management is generally a postgraduate study field at university level, aimed at experienced professionals who may already have a degree.